 \subsection{Collision avoidance (with \texttt{acados})}

-As a practical case study, we consider collision avoidance for a differential drive robot.
-This problem formulation has already been used for the real-world application of ZORO-MPC \cite{Gao2023}.
-We use a dynamic model with state $x=(p_\mathrm{x}, p_\mathrm{y}, \theta, v, \omega)$ consisting of positions $(p_\mathrm{x}, p_\mathrm{y})$, orientation $\theta$, speed $v$, and angular velocity $\omega$.
+As a practical case study, we consider collision avoidance MPC for a differential drive robot.
+This problem formulation has previously been employed for the real-world application of ZORO-MPC in \cite{Gao2023}.
+For this problem, SIRO exhibits unreliable convergence depending on the specific instances of \eqref{ocp:rob} encountered throughout the MPC loop.

+The dynamic model uses the state $x=(p_\mathrm{x}, p_\mathrm{y}, \theta, v, \omega)$, consisting of positions $(p_\mathrm{x}, p_\mathrm{y})$, orientation $\theta$, speed $v$, and angular velocity $\omega$.
 The controls are the acceleration $a$ and angular acceleration $\alpha$.
 The robot should track a given reference trajectory while avoiding collision and respecting constraints on the speed, angular velocity, and actuator limits.
-For more details, see \cite{Frey2024, Gao2023}.
+For more details, see \citet{Frey2024, Gao2023}.

-We compare two MPC policies: (i) ZORO with a constant feedback gain, which has been designed ad-hoc specifically for the differential drive robot \cite{Gao2023}, (ii) Riccati-ZORO with an adaptive Hessian.
-For each MPC policy we use the RTI variant, with two SQP iterations per time step, and a prediction horizon of $N=20$.
+We compare two MPC policies: (i) ZORO with a constant feedback gain, which has been designed specifically for the differential drive robot \citep{Gao2023}, (ii) Riccati-ZORO with an adaptive Hessian.
+For each MPC policy we use the real-time iteration (RTI) variant \citep{Diehl2005}, with two SQP iterations per time step, and a prediction horizon of $N=20$.
 The results are shown in Fig.~\ref{fig:diff-drive-all}.

-The online optimization of the feedback gains yields improved reference tracking, while the computational cost is only marginally increased by the Riccati recursion.
-Furthermore, note that some design effort went into the application-specific feedback gain design, while the Riccati-ZORO approach is generic.
-For nonlinear systems in general, no predesigned feedback gain is available.
+The online optimization of the feedback gains enables improved reference tracking in the vicinity of obstacles, while the computational cost is only marginally increased by the Riccati recursion.
+Furthermore, note that some design effort went into the application-specific feedback gain design, whereas the Riccati-ZORO approach is generic.
+In general, for nonlinear systems no predesigned feedback gain is available.